MouadBouaicha/DPChallenges/README.md

 - Initialize the table with default values.
 - Seed the trivial answer into the table.
 - Iterate through the table.
-- Fill further positions based on
+- Fill further positions based on the current position
-"# DPChallenges"
-"# DPChallenges"
-"# DPChallenges"
-"# DPChallenges"